Jarlakxen/Scala-Interview-Questions/README.md

   * What are the basic and optional requirement/s to conform a Monad?
 * Explain higher order functions.
 * What is gained from using immutable objects?
-* What operations is a for comprehension syntactic sugar for?
 * What is tail recursion?
   * How does it differentiate from common recursion?
   * What issues are there with tail recursive functions in the JVM?